Global Service Learning

 Trinidad

-Students in the Certificate Program in Leadership and Ethics (CPLE) may embark on this service learning project focused on community development toward tourism and economic development in Matelot, Trinidad.
-In order to participate, students must be a CPLE student and have completed 24 credits on Pitt Campus.
+Embark on a service learning project with Nature Seekers, a non-profit organization focused on community development toward tourism and economic development in Matura, Trinidad.
+In order to participate, students must have completed 24 credits on Pitt’s campus

 See all of the GSL Trinidad Blogs by clicking here.

-Visit the Pitt Study Abroad Global Service Learning website for more information.
+Visit the Pitt Global Experiences Global Service Learning website for more information.